BayesFlow 2: Multi-Backend Amortized Bayesian Inference in Python: Comparison Between Packages

-Furthermore, \pkg{BayesFlow} implements all modern free-form generative networks, including various flavors of flow matching (e.g., optimal transport, conditional optimal transport), diffusion models (compatible with any schedule, guidance, and composition), and many other recent model families \citep{arruda2025diffusion}, such as few-step (discrete and continuous) consistency models \citep{schmitt2024consistency} and free-form flows \citep{draxler2024freeformflowsmakearchitecture}.
-Notably, all of these architectures can be used for both posterior sampling and likelihood estimation.
-In contrast, \pkg{sbi} supports diffusion models and flow-matching only for posterior estimation and \pkg{NeuralEstimators.jl} does not offer generative free-form architectures.
+Furthermore, \pkg{BayesFlow} incorporates a wide range of modern free-form generative networks, including various flavors of flow matching (e.g., optimal transport, conditional optimal transport), diffusion models (compatible with any schedule, guidance, and composition), and many other recent model families \citep{arruda2025diffusion}, such as few-step (discrete and continuous) consistency models \citep{schmitt2024consistency} and free-form flows \citep{draxler2024freeformflowsmakearchitecture}.

-Although all three packages support bundling ensembles of trained networks, only \pkg{BayesFlow} allows bundling multiple \textit{untrained} networks and training them jointly in parallel.
-Treating the ensemble as a single composite network not only enables convenient (de)serialization into and from a single file, but also helps maximizing hardware utilization during training, which can lead to substantial speedups over sequential training of ensemble members.
+Crucially, \pkg{BayesFlow} offers a unified treatment of generative network architectures, enabling drop-in support for all of its generative architectures for both posterior and likelihood estimation.
+In contrast, \pkg{sbi} supports diffusion models and flow matching only for posterior estimation via separate, specialized classes with limited customization and \pkg{NeuralEstimators.jl} does not provide generative free-form architectures.

+Unlike \pkg{BayesFlow}, \pkg{sbi} offers native support for non-amortized methods such as sequential and multi-round posterior, likelihood, and ratio estimation, as well as several non-amortized sampling methods like MCMC via \pkg{pyro} \citep{bingham2019pyro}, importance sampling, rejection sampling, or variational inference. \pkg{BayesFlow} instead focuses mostly on amortized methods, encouraging direct sampling from a trained amortized estimator or plugging pre-trained NLE/NRE networks into gold-standard MCMC samplers provided by \pkg{PyMC} \citep{abril_pymc_2023} or \pkg{blackjax} \citep{cabezas2024blackjax}.

+While all three packages allow bundling pre-trained networks into a single ensemble estimator, only \pkg{BayesFlow} enables bundling \textit{untrained} networks for joint training and allows for arbitrary sharing of summary or inference networks among ensemble members.
+Treating the ensemble as a unified composite network also maximizes hardware utilization, replacing sequential iteration over members with a single, joint training step. \pkg{NeuralEstimators.jl} supports joint training of point estimators and allows to bundle multiple untrained summary networks\footnote{Using the Flux built-in \texttt{Parallel} layer.}, but other attractive settings like training multiple inference networks using a shared summary network are out of reach in both \pkg{NeuralEstimators.jl} and \pkg{sbi}.